amanagarwal-x/Gandhi-Family-Tree-Prolog/README.md

 NOTE: Enter names of people in small case only

-NOTE: PRESS ; AFTER EACH RELATION TO DISPALY THE NEXT RELATION
+NOTE: Press ; after each relation to display the next relation

 Example output